proguserr/threat-sentry/README.md

 # export OPENAI_BASE_URL=https://api.openai.com/v1
 ```

 Run the app and send events as usual.

-If the API errors or no key is set, the detector **falls back** to a keyword-based stub so the service keeps running.
+For exploration; you can keep it easy by using a stub version by using a keyword-based stub so the service keeps running.

+for contributions : use any LLM API and extend as you like!
 ---

-## Kafka (optional, for real streaming)
+## Kafka

 This service can consume events from Kafka (Redpanda).
 A minimal local setup is included in `docker-compose.yml`.